A man from Chirk is hoping to help countries affected by hurricane Irma

 A man from Chirk is hoping to travel across the Atlantic and lend his services to areas affected by Hurricane Irma.

-Sam Heyward, and six other men from across the country, who are all qualified tree surgeons, were contacted by charity DART – a Disaster Arborist Response Team – to fly out and help islands in the Caribbean damaged by the hurricane.
+Sam Heyward, and six other men from across the country, who are all qualified tree surgeons, have decided to try to fly out and help islands in the Caribbean damaged by the hurricane.

 The group of men are planning to fly out to one of the islands affected by the hurricane, which has killed at least 28 people in the Caribbean and has torn through Florida over the weekend.